-We fabricate microring resonators, incorporating radii of 50 $\mu$m and top widths of 580 nm, and coupled them to a racetrack geometry waveguide, cleaved at both ends, as depicted in Fig. \ref{fig:ring}(a).
-The sample is mounted on a 3D piezoelectric nanopositioner (Physik Instrumente, NanoCube) and characterized with a custom-made inverted microscope, where the same objective (Zeiss, LD EC Epiplan-Neofluar, 20X, NA = 0,22) is used to launch the laser light into one waveguide facet and collect it from the other facet.
+We fabricate microring resonators with a radius of 50 µm and a top width of 580 nm, coupled to racetrack waveguides with the same width and cleaved at both ends, as depicted in Fig. \ref{fig:ring}(a).
+The sample is mounted on a 3D piezoelectric nanopositioner (Physik Instrumente, NanoCube) and characterized with a custom-made inverted microscope, where the same objective (Zeiss, LD EC Epiplan-Neofluar, 20X, NA = 0.22) is used to launch the laser light into the input waveguide facet and collect it from the output one.
 The alignment of the incoupling light is monitored with an EMCCD camera (Andor, iXon Ultra 897) and optimized by maximizing the intensity of the outcoupled signal by adjusting both sample position and laser incoupling angle.
-It should be noted that the diffraction-limited spot of the laser focused on the waveguide facet is significantly larger than the size of the mode supported by the waveguide.
-Therefore, we cannot determine the effective incoupled power.
 Propagation losses are then inferred by measuring the intrinsic quality factor of the microring resonators.
-To reach critical coupling, which allows for the estimation of resonator losses, we fabricated several microring resonators coupled to racetrack waveguides with varied coupling gaps, ranging from 100-325 nm, as displayed in Fig. \ref{fig:ring}(c).
+To reach critical coupling, which allows for the estimation of resonator losses, we fabricate several microring resonators coupled to racetrack waveguides with different coupling gaps, ranging from 100 to 325 nm, as displayed in Fig. \ref{fig:ring}(c).
 We measure the transmission of a tunable 785 nm laser (Toptica, DFB PRO centered at 784.6 nm, MHF over 2 nm) and use a linear film polarizer (Thorlabs, LPVIS) to excite and collect TE or TM modes selectively.
-Fig. \ref{fig:ring}(b) illustrates the typical transmission as a function of the laser's frequency, with a baseline primarily attributed to the laser power modulation, which is typical for DFB.
-This modulation can be described with a quadratic baseline from which the resonant peaks can be clearly discriminated and fitted with a Lorentzian function, as indicated in red in Fig. \ref{fig:ring}(b).
-We extrapolated the resonance widths at the critical coupling, i.e., zero transmittance.
-We summarize key parameters such as the critical coupling FWHM, free spectral ranges (FSRs), and intrinsic Q-factors for TE and TM modes in Table \ref{tab:parameters}.
+Fig. \ref{fig:ring}(b) illustrates the typical transmission as a function of the laser's frequency, with a baseline primarily attributed to the interference in measurement optics.
+This modulation can be described with a quadratic baseline from which the resonant peaks can be discriminated and fitted with a Lorentzian function, as indicated in red in Fig. \ref{fig:ring}(b).
+We extrapolate the resonance widths at the critical coupling, i.e., zero transmittance.
+The key parameters, such as the critical coupling FWHM, free spectral ranges (FSRs), and intrinsic Q-factors for TE and TM modes, are summarized in Table \ref{tab:parameters}.